MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsIM.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010

-Test-CsIM is an example of a Microsoft Lync Server 2010 "synthetic transaction."
-Synthetic transactions are used in Lync Server 2010 to verify that users are able to successfully complete common tasks such as logging on to the system, exchanging instant messages, or making calls to a phone located on the public switched telephone network (PSTN).
+The `Test-CsIM` cmdlet is an example of a Skype for Business Server "synthetic transaction."
+Synthetic transactions are used in Skype for Business Server to verify that users are able to successfully complete common tasks such as logging on to the system, exchanging instant messages, or making calls to a phone located on the public switched telephone network (PSTN).
 These tests can be conducted manually by an administrator, or they can be automatically run by an application such as Microsoft System Center Operations Manager (formerly Microsoft Operations Manager).

 Synthetic transactions are typically conducted in two different ways.
-Many administrators will use the CsHealthMonitoringConfiguration cmdlets to set up test users for each of their Registrar pools.
+Many administrators will use the `CsHealthMonitoringConfiguration` cmdlets to set up test users for each of their Registrar pools.
 These test users are a pair of users who have been preconfigured for use with synthetic transactions.
 (Typically these are test accounts and not accounts that belong to actual users.)
 With test users configured for a pool, administrators can simply run a synthetic transaction against that pool without having to specify the identities of (and supply the credentials for) the user accounts involved in the test.